jbentleyh/ASL-Machine-Learning-Toolkit/README.md

 ```
 Note: I chose this data folder structure because most datasets I found online were using this folder stucture.

-# How to Convert your data to the proper format
+How to Convert your Data to the Proper Format
+==

 Once your folder structure is in place with your own dataset we are ready to convert our data for a format that is compatible with `train.py` and `test.py`.

 To generate your training dataset, simply use the command: